eos-amsterdam-rnd/design_proposals/NFC_cards_for_blockchain_use.md

 independent parties.

-If accompanied with a 2-factor authentication, such as SMS verification, this applet can also serve as user identity, and provide electronic KYC certificate.
+If accompanied with a 2-factor authentication, such as SMS verification, this applet can also serve as user identity, and provide an electronic KYC certificate.